-Other recent works have sought to combine elements from both thread and event-based programming interfaces over event-driven runtimes.
-A hybrid threads-events system has been embedded into Haskell [22] where both multithreaded and event-driven components are implemented at the application level.
-The Scala actors library [12] offers both thread-blocking receive operations and actor-based event handlers, decoupled from threads as closures, that "piggy-back" event handling on the source thread that triggers the event.
-The Capriccio system [30] uses compiler transformations of user-level thread code, replacing blocking I/O with non-blocking equivalents, coupled with efficient runtime stack management to minimise thread overheads.
-Although these works offer improved runtime support for user-level threads, event-driven programming remains a fundamental paradigm in terms of system design and scalable performance in reactive and high-concurrency communications-based applications such as Web servers [19, 31].
-Unlike these works, the present paper aims not to circumvent, but rather to facilitate event-driven programming through a structured and type-safe programming methodology developed from a formal basis of session types.
+Lauer and Needham presented the first study of the relationship between multithreaded and event-driven systems [26], arguing that (state-based) threads and (messagebased) events are dual to each other.
+Some works approach this duality by combining multithreaded programming interfaces and event-based runtimes to obtain benefits from both categories.
+A hybrid threads-events system has been embedded into Haskell [27] where both multithreaded and event-driven components are implemented at the application level.
+A trace over blocking system calls is inferred from the threaded code and the scheduler invokes the user-supplied event handler when event points are reached in the trace.
+The Scala actors library [17] offers both thread-blocking receive operations and actor-based event handlers, decoupled from threads as closures, that "piggy-back" event handling on the source thread that triggers the event.
+The Capriccio system [35] uses compiler transformations of user-level thread code, replacing blocking I/O with non-blocking equivalents, coupled with efficient runtime stack management to minimise thread overheads.
+Although these works offer much improved runtime support for user-level threads, event-driven programming remains a fundamental programming paradigm in terms of design and achieving performance and scalability in highly concurrent communications-based applications such as Web servers [24, 36].
+In contrast to the above works, the present paper aims not to circumvent, but rather to facilitate event-driven programming through a structured and type-safe programming methodology developed from a formal basis of session types.